DamiEventsApp/weather-app-client/README.md

 * Password - guestuser

 # Upcoming Features
-* Animations for loading states
+* Sign up
-* Flash messages for error and success messages
+*Flash messages for events

 # What it does
 It is an event management app